liquidprompt/liquidprompt/README.md

 (git, mercurial, subversion, bazaar or fossil), in green if everything is up to date, in red if there are changes, in yellow if there are pending commits to push;
-* the number of added/deleted lines (git) or files (fossil), if changes have been made and the number of pending commits, if any;
+* the number of added/deleted lines if changes have been made and the number of pending commits, if any;
 * a yellow plus if there is stashed modifications;
 * a red star if there is some untracked files in the repository;
 * the error code of the last command, if it has failed in some way;